tantientantien/tantientantien/README.md

 # 👋 Hi there, I'm Tien (@tantientantien)!

 Welcome to my GitHub profile!
-I'm a software developer passionate about building meaningful systems and exploring the power of Artificial Intelligence — especially in the realm of Natural Language Processing (NLP).
+I'm a software engineer passionate about building meaningful systems and exploring the power of Artificial Intelligence — especially in the realm of Natural Language Processing (NLP).
 I believe that **a great engineer isn’t defined by how many lines of code they write, but by the mindset that guides their hand.**

 ## 👀 Interests
 - Backend Development (currently focusing on .NET and clean architecture)